-Letter 3219 & Letter 531 are "Notices of Deficiency".
+Letter 3219 & Letter 531 are "Notices of Deficiency" that the IRS has "determined" against you.
 If you don't agree to the results of the audit, the IRS will Determine that you owe taxes and send you a Notice of Deficiency.
 You only have 90 days to petition Tax Court or you will be assessed the tax.

 Various Types of Notices

 The former Letter 3219 has been restyled & expanded by the IRS with various names.
 In addition to the examples below there are several different versions of the Notice of Deficiency for different purposes:

 IRS Audit Letter 531-T is essentially the same Notice as the Letter 3219 and the implications of each are the same.

 One reason not to petition Tax Court is if the Letter 3219 is the first notice you have received from the IRS & have not filed returns.
 You may have moved or the prior notices were lost.
 If so, this often means you have unfiled returns.
 Depending on the circumstances, a simple return filing may take care of the problem.
 See Prep Steps Unfiled Returns.

 Also, if you are filing bankruptcy then Tax Court may not be an option.
 (See Notice 1421) But, in almost every case you must petition Tax Court.